 Baby bumps come in all different shapes and sizes.
 So while it can be difficult, try not to compare your baby bump to anyone else’s.
-No two women or two pregnancies are the same.
-Your baby’s health is the main priority and your midwife will measure your baby’s growth as part of your antenatal care to check that everything is OK.
+No 2 women or 2 pregnancies are the same.
+Your baby’s health is the main priority and your midwife will measure your baby’s growth as part of your antenatal (pregnancy) care to check that everything is OK.

-How is a baby's growth measured in pregnancy?
+How is my baby's growth measured in pregnancy?

 Your midwife will ask you to lie down and will measure from the top of your bump to the top of your pubic bone using a tape measure.
-These measurements should be taken at each antenatal visit from around 24 weeks.
+These measurements should be taken at and plotted on a growth chart at each antenatal visit from around 24 weeks.

-The measurement should be within 2cm of the number of weeks you are pregnant.
-For example, when you're 30 weeks pregnant, your measurement should be somewhere between 28cm and 32cm.
-This will depend on:
+The measurement should be similar to the number of weeks pregnant you are - for example when you're 30 weeks pregnant, your measurement should be somewhere between 28cm and 32cm.